 Getting to it, on the other hand, is a bit of a challenge.
 Opinions may vary on the overall quality of the Corvette's cabin, but there's little debate over the efficiency of the packaging.
 Everything two people need to travel in relative comfort is present, but there's no wasted space.
 While we've certainly seen worse, replacing the stereo on a Corvette is a fairly complex process.

 Our experts rated it a "3" on their 1-5 scale, which means it's a task best suited to reasonably skilled and experienced people.
-It's probably not the ideal project for a first-timer, but if you're up for the challenge, our illustrated Crutchfield MasterSheet (free with your stereo purchase) and expert Advisors will give you the help you need to get the job done.
+It's probably not the ideal project for a first-timer, but if you're up for the challenge, our illustrated Crutchfield MasterSheet disassembly instructions (free with your stereo purchase) and expert advice will help you get the job done.

 Removing the Corvette's radio involves a bit of work (Crutchfield Research Photo)

 Before you select your new stereo, there are a couple of things you'll need to know.
 If you replace the factory radio, you'll lose your factory XM satellite radio capability.
 We offer a number of aftermarket units that are SiriusXM-ready, though, so that's really nothing to be concerned about.